harblaith7/React-Testing-Library-Net-Ninja/README.md

 * Tests for TodoList
 * Tests for AddInput
 * Mocking using `jest.mock()` and file in `__mocks__` returns `undefined` if the internal function is called; using `jest.mock(fn)` implementation with `mockImplementation()` in tests instead

+[3 September 2022]
+* Tests for FollowersList (have to find a way to move axios mock to its own file - currently not working)